xander-doom/haml-hero/README.md

 ### Global Installation

-A global installation will be pinned to a specific version of Ruby

 ```bash
 gem install haml_lint
 ```

-If using project-level installation, you may need to configure the linter path (see Extension Settings below) or ensure `bundle exec haml-lint` is accessible in your PATH.
+Warning: A global installation will be pinned to a specific version of Ruby that may not match your project

 ## VS Code Settings